tinymce/tinymce-docs/enterprise/tiny-comments.md

 ---

 The [Tiny Comment]({{ site.baseurl }}/plugins/tiny-comment/) plugin provides the ability to add comments to the content and collaborate with other users for content editing within the TinyMCE editor.
 The primary value that TinyComments offer is a user interface to create, reply, and delete comments.
-The TinyComments plugin is built upon the the new [Annotator API](({{ site.baseurl }}/plugins/annotations/) and uses annotations to create comment threads.
+The TinyComments plugin is built upon the the new [Annotations API]({{ site.baseurl }}/plugins/annotations/) and uses annotations to create comment threads.

 > Note: The TinyComments plugin in its current state does not store the comments anywhere.
 However, it gives the integrator callback APIs to create, search, and store comment threads.